Account

 What do I do with a 1099-K?

-In general, if you are a self-employed tax filer, an independent contractor, or a sole proprietor, you are required to report your 1099-K and any other self-employment income using Schedule C on your IRS income tax return.
-This is also true for gig workers and freelancers, including Uber and other rideshare drivers.
-As always, it’s a good idea to talk to a Tax Pro or tax attorney if you have tax concerns, including questions about how a 1099-K form may impact your personal tax situation.
+In general, if you are self-employed, an independent contractor, or a sole proprietor, you are required to report your 1099-K and any other self-employment income using Schedule C on your IRS income tax return.
+This is also true for gig workers and freelancers, including rideshare drivers.

-If you are a small business owner or landlord and you accept payments from customers or tenants who want to pay with a credit or debit card using third-party settlement entities, you may expect to receive one or more 1099-K forms for the gross amount of income received in a given tax year if you meet the threshold requirements.
-In future tax years, you may receive a 1099-K even if you did not receive 1099-Ks for previous tax years and your income has not changed.
-That is because the reporting thresholds will be lowered from $20,000 to $600 as part of the American Rescue Plan Act.
-The IRS had planned to roll out enforcement of the new threshold requirement for the 2022 tax year but reversed course.
-As of the date of this guide, the new 1099-K thresholds will be implemented at some point in the future, so stay tuned for updates.
+If you are a small business owner or landlord and you accept payments from customers or tenants through third-party settlement entities, you may receive one or more 1099-K forms for the gross amount of income received in a given tax year if you meet the threshold requirements.
+In the future, you may receive a 1099-K even if you did not in past years due to threshold changes.
+To confirm the latest implementation timeline, refer to the IRS website.

 If you use small-business accounting software or spreadsheets to track your sales or income, note that the 1099-K forms you receive that include third-party network transactions are likely reporting income you have already tracked separately.
 Additionally, you may also receive 1099-MISC or 1099-NEC forms for work you performed as an independent contractor.
 If you were paid through a third-party processor for that work, that gross income could be duplicated on your 1099-K and 1099-MISC forms.
-Consult your tax accountant about how to handle the double reporting so you do not inadvertently pay taxes twice on the same income.
-If you don't already have a trusted tax accountant, take advantage of our member discounts for Rocket Tax™ and get matched with a Tax Pro who will save you time and money.
+Consider reviewing your records or consulting a qualified tax or legal professional to ensure you do not pay taxes twice on the same income.

 It is also important to note that the 1099-K form reports gross payments received, not net income.
-It is your responsibility to calculate business expenses and other allowable tax deductions separately in order to accurately determine your business tax liability.
-Additionally, your 1099-K may not account for refunds or returns, so it is important to keep accurate business records for yourself rather than relying on the third-party processor’s records.
+It is your responsibility to calculate business expenses and other allowable deductions separately in order to accurately determine your taxable income.
+Additionally, your 1099-K may not account for refunds or returns, so it is important to keep accurate business records for yourself rather than relying solely on the third-party processor’s records.

 What do I do if I receive a 1099-K but am not a small business owner?

-The reality is that it’s not just small business owners who receive 1099-K forms from third-party payment processors.
-If you do receive a 1099-K and are not a small business owner, don’t throw it away assuming it doesn’t apply to your situation.
+It’s not just small business owners who receive 1099-K forms from third-party payment processors.
+If you do receive a 1099-K and are not a business owner, don’t discard it assuming it doesn’t apply.
 In addition to sending the form to you, the payment processor is also required to file it with the IRS.

 Form 1099-K includes your Social Security Number (SSN) or Taxpayer Identification Number (TIN), which allows the IRS to link the income back to you as a taxpayer.
-Failing to report all income based on current tax law could leave you facing unnecessary fees and interest charges.
-It could even increase your risk of being audited as a result of the tax information in IRS records not matching the tax return or information return you filed.
-Additionally, there may be errors on 1099-K forms, including things like incorrect merchant category codes, duplicate 1099-Ks, or errors in the gross amounts reported.
+Failing to report all income could result in fees, interest, or an increased risk of audit if IRS records don’t match your tax return.
+Additionally, there may be errors on 1099-K forms, including things like incorrect merchant category codes, duplicate forms, or errors in the gross amounts reported.

 Characters remaining: 600